-Under Metromedia Channel 19 was able to gain momentum with many technical improvements which would bring the station more up to date with the competition in Peoria.
-In 1965, WTVH-TV was able to pass network color programming to viewers in the market.
-After the sale of WTVH-TV to Mid-America Media (WIRL-Radio) the station began a complete color conversion with a new film chain which allowed for the color-casting of film and slides, used in commercials and programming.
-Later the addition and upgrades of videotape recorders/players to color took place.
+Under Metromedia, Channel 19 gained momentum with many technical improvements, bringing the station more up-to-date with the competition in Peoria.
+In 1965, WTVH-TV passed network color programming to viewers in the market.
+After the sale of WTVH-TV to Mid-America Media (WIRL-Radio) the station began a complete color conversion with a new film chain, which allowed for the color-casting of film and slides used in commercials and programming.
+Later, the addition and upgrades of videotape recorders/players to color occurred.
 Lastly, the studio equipment conversion to color took place with new cameras, video switchers, and other hardware needed to complete the project by 1970.

 Soon after the call letter change, Forward Communications would merge with Adams Communications, which continued to operate WHOI through 1996.
-In 1996 WHOI was sold to Benedek Broadcasting which would prove to be disastrous for Channel 19.
+In 1996, WHOI was sold to Benedek Broadcasting, which would be disastrous for Channel 19.
 Meanwhile, WHOI began a cable telecast as a WB affiliate known as WBPE, Channel 4(as it appeared on most cable systems).
-Later with digital broadcasting, WHOI would add the former WB, then CW Network to 19.2 on its digital tier.
+Later, with digital broadcasting, WHOI would add the former WB, then CW Network to 19.2 on its digital tier.

-Benedek would file for bankruptcy and then be merged with Grey Television in 2002.
-Soon after it was spun off to Chelsey Broadcasting, In 2004 the station was sold along with KHQA-TV, Channel 7 in Hannibal-Quincy to Barrington Broadcasting, another disastrous move.
+Benedek would file for bankruptcy and merge with Grey Television in 2002 after it was spun off to Chelsey Broadcasting.
+In 2004, the station was sold along with KHQA-TV, Channel 7 in Hannibal-Quincy to Barrington Broadcasting, another disastrous move.

 On March 2, 2009, WHOI would be operated by WEEK-TV under a local management agreement.
-Sinclair Broadcasting would purchase WHOI on February 28, 2013.
-Sinclair also owned/operated WYZZ(TV), Channel 43 in Bloomington, Illinois which posed a problem with FCC duopoly rules against the co-ownership of multiple stations within the same market.
-The solution was for Sinclair to spin off WYZZ to Cunningham Broadcasting which has family ties to Sinclair but is controlled separately thus just satisfying the FCC duopoly rules.
+Sinclair Broadcasting purchased WHOI on February 28, 2013.
+Sinclair also owned/operated WYZZ(TV), Channel 43 in Bloomington, Illinois, which posed a problem with FCC duopoly rules against the co-ownership of multiple stations within the same market.
+The solution was for Sinclair to spin off WYZZ to Cunningham Broadcasting, which has family ties to Sinclair but is controlled separately, thus satisfying the FCC duopoly rules.